 Change Your Focus, and Let the Work Change YOU

 Memory is a bitch.
 Remember when you could do 10 pull ups with one arm while reciting Hamlet’s soliloquy and eating popcorn?
-Remember when you were skinny?
+Remember when you were agile?
 Remember when you could cough without peeing your pants?
 Whatever it is, make like Frozen and let it go.
 You are where you are, and you’re going where you want to go.
 Constantly comparing Now You to Past You is a recipe for self hatred, and ain’t nobody got time for that.
 Get going on your micro-goals.

 Now, no discussion on focus is complete without a quick chat about judging results.
 Don’t.
 Evaluate, but don’t judge.
 I’ve thought a lot about this one recently since I’ve started taking handstand class.
 See, I can cartwheel just fine to my left, but my right side is HILARIOUS.
 It’s some weird sideways hop froggy thing that doesn’t even RESEMBLE a cartwheel.
 And, every time I do it, I make a face (I should never play poker for money), and Ivory yells “DON’T JUDGE IT!”, and I try not to judge it.
 Then I do.
 But, this week, my goal was to not judge my cartwheel – to try to find one inch of progress.
 I DID!
 I didn’t shriek when I did them.
 Don’t judge it.
 Evaluate it, “goal it”, and save the feelings for tonight’s episode of “The Bachelorette”.